gatsbyjs/gatsby/docs/docs/adding-tags-and-categories-to-blog-posts.md

 }
 ```

-Then in `createPages` query using `graphql` for your fields and use that to call the new `createTagPages` function.
+Then in the `createPages` API function, query using `graphql` for your fields and use that to call the new `createTagPages` function.

 ```javascript
 exports.createPages = ({ graphql, boundActionCreators }) => {
   const { createPage } = boundActionCreators